jeportie/cpp_day_4/docs/abstract.md

 # Lesson on Abstract Classes in C++

-Now that we've made the necessary changes to make the Animal class abstract, let's understand what abstract classes are and why they're useful.
+Let's understand what abstract classes are and why they're useful.

 ### What is an Abstract Class?